Cathal-McHale/emerging-technologies/README.md

         next_char = random.choices(next_chars, weights=counts)[0]
 PURPOSE:
         next_char = random.choices(next_chars, weights=counts)[0]
+-   probabilities = [count / total_counts for count in counts]
+        print(f"Prefix: '{prefix}', Next Characters: {next_chars}, Counts: {counts}, Probabilities: {probabilities}")
+        PURPOSE:
+- Calculates probabilities of the possible next chars following the given prefix based on the counts.
+- Divides each char count by the total counts showing how likely each char follows the prefix char
+- Prefix refers to the sequence of char that forms the contect for predicting the next char.
+- next_char is the list of all the possible characters that could follow the prefeix
+- counts counts how often each of the possible next chars follow the prefix from the fil -generated_string = generate_string(trigram_model)

+PURPOSE:
+- Calls the function passing the trigram_model dictionary to generate a string using the trigram model.
+- The result is then stored in the generated_string variable

 - Chooses the next char from next_chars based on the frequencies and using weighted probabilities.
 Sources for predicting the next char: https://github.com/PradipKumarChaudhary1/N-gram-model